aelvan/Imager-Craft/README.md

 ### letterbox [array]
 *Default: `array('color'=>'#000', 'opacity'=>0)`*
 Specifies the color and opacity to use for the background when using the letterbox resize method.
 Opacity is only applicable when saving the transformed file in png format.
+Animated gifs will always have transparent backgrounds.

 ### hashFilename [bool|string]
 *Default: `'postfix'`*